 Yes, we require mandatory home visits.
 These will be in the summer, thanksgiving, winter break and spring break.
 Each month there is not a mandatory home visit; the boys have the opportunity to go on a weekend visit.

-We do ask the family to pay $300 per month, but if that is not doable we can negotiate.
-If the child is receiving child support or SSI, that will take place of a monthly payment.
+We do ask the family to pay $300 per month.
+We cannot accept insurance as payment, so if our rate cannot be met then we can negotiate that on a case-by-case basis.
+If the child is receiving child support or SSI, that will take the place of a monthly payment.
+Payments can be made online, through check, or we can set up a monthly ACH.

 Yes, but it is limited.
-The West Texas Boys Ranch accepts young men from Louisiana, Arkansa, Oklahoma, New Mexico and Texas.
+The West Texas Boys Ranch is licensed to accept young men from Louisiana, Arkansas, Oklahoma, New Mexico and Texas.

-Contact Admissions by completing an online pre-admission form and will be in contact with you within 48 business hours.
+Contact Admissions by completing an online pre-admission form and he/she will endeavor to be in contact with you within 48 business hours.
+We do not do emergency placement, but we do offer a waiting list.